OCA/sale-workflow/sale_order_invoicing_finished_task/README.rst

 Sale Order Invoicing Finished Task
 ==================================

 The requirement of this module is to give the possibility in the task to indicate if a task is available to invoice or not.
 This means by default even the task is not finished you could set it as invoiceable.

 As an option you can relate to a Proyect Stage ( ``project.task.type`` ) this control.
-For example if you want to assign Invoiceable to stage ``Done`` always
+For example if you want to assign Invoiceable to stage ``Done`` always.

 Usage
 =====